qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 The absence of objective, continuous stress metrics creates several clinical blind spots: (1) inability to detect stress accumulation before symptom manifestation, (2) lack of physiological stratification for intervention prioritization, (3) absence of quantitative recovery monitoring, and (4) limited capacity for predictive risk assessment.
 These limitations underscore the urgent need for physiologically-grounded, continuous stress assessment tools.

+### 1.4 Research Development Process

+This study represents the culmination of a multi-phase research process involving iterative refinement of computational environments, methodological approaches, and validation strategies.
+The final results emerged from systematic exploration of multiple technical configurations, each contributing to our understanding of the optimal approach for W(t) framework validation.

+**Research Phases**:
+- **Phase 1**: Methodological exploration and initial dataset validation
+- **Phase 2**: Computational environment optimization and cross-dataset validation
+- **Phase 3**: Comprehensive validation architecture and clinical translation

-### 1.4 Research Questions
+### 1.5 Research Questions

 This investigation addresses four fundamental questions:

-1. **Continuity Evidence**: Does systematic Bayesian validation provide decisive evidence for continuous over discrete stress models across diverse physiological datasets?
+1. **Continuity Evidence**: Does systematic validation provide decisive evidence for continuous over discrete stress models across diverse physiological datasets?

 2. **Stratification Magnitude**: What is the physiological separation between high- and low-stress groups, and do these differences reach clinically meaningful thresholds?